-We show empirically that the use of unsecured debt, whose standard covenants commit management to the preservation of debt capacity, leads to lower and more stable leverage.
+We show empirically that the use of unsecured debt, which contains standardized covenants that place limits on total leverage and the use of secured debt, is associated with lower and more stable leverage outcomes.
 We then show that firm value is sensitive to leverage levels and leverage stability, decreasing in the former and increasing in the latter.
-Our results support a liquidity-centric version of Jensen's (1986) free cash flow argument.
-In this version, self-serving managerial tendencies are reigned in without raising leverage indiscriminately, so that financial flexibility is preserved.
+Our results suggest that unsecured debt covenants function as a managerial commitment device that preserves the firm’s debt capacity to enhance financial flexibility.

-Riddiough, T., & Steiner, E. (2016).
-Agency, financial flexibility, and firm value: Evidence from REITs [Electronic version].
+Riddiough, T., & Steiner, E. (2017).
+Financial flexibility and manager-shareholder conflict: Evidence from REITs [Electronic version].
 Retrieved [insert date], from Cornell University, SHA School site:http://scholarship.sha.cornell.edu/workingpapers/24

 A more recent version of this paper can be found here: https://scholarship.sha.cornell.edu/articles/1174